 If, as an employee, you were not required to pay into or make contributions to your retirement plan while you were working, it is a "noncontributory" plan, and all the amounts you receive from that plan are fully taxable.

 If you made contributions to your retirement plan, it is a "contributory" plan.
 For New Jersey income tax purposes, you will use either the Three-Year Rule Method or the General Rule Method to determine the taxable and excludable parts of any distribution from a contributory plan other than an IRA.
-When using the Three-year Rule Method, your pension is nontaxable until the payments you receive from the plan equal the amount you contributed.
+When using the Three-year Rule Method, your pension is not reported as taxable income until the payments you receive from the plan equal the amount you contributed.
 Once you have received an amount equal to your contributions, all payments from the pension plan are fully taxable.

 When you use the General Rule Method, in the first year, and every year after, part of your pension or annuity payment is taxable, and part can be excluded from your gross income.

-For New Jersey purposes, the taxable amount of a withdrawal from an IRA (Individual Retirement Account) is calculated differently from the methods used for pensions and annuities.
+For New Jersey purposes, the taxable and excludable amounts of a withdrawal from an IRA (Individual Retirement Account) are calculated differently from the methods used for pensions and annuities.
 If you need information on IRA withdrawals, view Tax Topic Bulletin GIT-2, IRA Withdrawals.

 For more information on pensions and annuities, including information on 401(k) plans and lump-sum distributions, view our Tax Topic Bulletin GIT-1, Pensions and Annuities.